WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/undestanding-global-state-local-context-and-derived-state.md

 -   **Accessing the derived state**

-    In the HTML, the syntax for the derived state is the same as the one for the global state, just by referencing `state` in the directive values.
+    In the HTML markup, the syntax for the derived state is the same as the one for the global state, just by referencing `state` in the directive attribute values.

     ```html
     <span data-wp-text="state.double"></span>
     ```

-    Actually, there is no way to distinguish between derived state and global state when consuming it.

     The same happens in Javascript.
+Both global state and derived state can be consumed through the `state` property of the store:

     ```js
     const { state } = store( 'myCounterPlugin', {